NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 To test this second possibility (that the AGN varied in obscuration), we untied the \chandra{} and \nustar{} values of the BORUS parameter $N_{\rm{H}}$ from each other, but did not allow the AGN to vary in luminosity between the \chandra{} and \nustar{} data.
 After refitting with these changes, the C-stat/d.o.f. was 1296.11/1485.
 The value of log($N_{\rm{H}}/\rm{cm}^{-2}$) in this model changed from $22.91^{+0.28}_{-0.21}$ in the \chandra{} observation to $22.43^{+0.28}_{-0.24}$ in the \nustar{} observations, too similar to explain the lack of appearance of a hard component in the \nustar{} data.
 Considering this and the negligible improvement in C-stat/d.o.f.\ if we let the obscuration vary instead of the luminosity, we conclude that there is no evidence in our data of NGC 4501 obscuration variability.

 Given that we have no strong evidence of either luminosity or obscuration variability in this AGN, the most parsimonious explanation for the lack of a hard component in the \nustar{} data is contamination from the eight extra point sources.
 It should be noted, however, that the possibility of variability cannot be ruled out with this data.
 The best fit with the cross normalization constant on the AGN left to freely vary is plotted in Figure \ref{fig:NGC4501_uf}.
+The logarithm of the resulting 2-10 keV luminosity (in units of $\mathrm{erg\:s^{-1}}$) measured from the model is $41.50^{+0.25}_{-0.11}$.